Cute-Test/cdt-plugin/user_manual/manual.md

 So far we have only mocked classes when we applied object and compile seams.
 Sometimes it would be tedious to apply one of these two seams where we just want to mock a function to see if the SUT calls it correctly.
-This is also true if we cannot change the code at all.
-For these cases, we have implemented mocking of functions by leveraging the shadow function link seam.
+For this, we have implemented mocking of functions by leveraging the shadow function link seam.
 We used this kind of link seam because it is the easiest one that fulfils our requirements and because we do not intend to call the original function.
 Instead, we just record